xtdb/xtdb/c2-in-classic.md

 3. vectors or sets would become lists of scalars.
 4. the above implies that sets aren't really supported, JSON first model.
-5. introduce "components" similarly to Datomic, so we autoshred non-scalars out to new documents with assigned internal ids.
+5. introduce "components" similar to Datomic, so we autoshred nested maps out to new documents with assigned internal ids.
 6. on eviction (and potentially deletion, but its a bit slow), do cascading deletes of the internal ids.
 7. we can add a Nippy Arrow Type would we want to, but then that